vgvassilev/clad/docs/userDocs/source/user/tutorials.rst

 **The Jacobian Mode**

-Clad can produce Jacobian of a function using its reverse mode.
-It returns the jacobian matrix as a flattened vector with elements arranged in row-major format.
+Clad can produce the jacobian of a function using its reverse mode.
+It returns the jacobian matrix as a `clad::matrix` for every pointer/array parameter.

 .. code-block:: cpp